 3.3 Preliminary Compatibility Study by FT-IR

-The FTIR peak of test sample Aceclofenac were matches with that of standard spectra especially in fingerprint region thereby confirming the identity of aceclofenac.
+The FTIR peak of the ACE test sample matched with that of standard spectra, especially in the fingerprint region, thereby confirming the identity of ACE.

 Fig. 1 FT-IR Spectrum of physical mixture of Aceclofenac and polymers